sezanzeb/alsa-control/README.md

 - Provide well written docstrings
 - Don't just grey out stuff, provide proper error messages and log outputs to debug problems
 - Don't automatically switch devices when the current device is not available.
 But maybe add user defined fallback devices
-- Be verbose with logs, provide debug logs
+- Be verbose with logs, provide debug logs.
+All logs start uppercase